Vincenzo-Verma/Portal_bootstrap/README.md

         ## Mysql Setup

         1. Install mysql community server
-        2. Setup the server with password "MyPAssword" or
+        2. Setup the server with password "MyPassword" or
             Edit settings.py file to setup your password of mysql
         3. Create a database named Students